 By following a clear set of steps we have participants confident in understanding: the difference between activity and outcome measures; what a key performance indicator really is; and how to develop a Focused Scorecard of KPIs.

 Is your organisation flooded with new ideas?
-Would you say that your organisation is innovative?
+Would you say that yours is an innovative organisation?
 Are you sure your managers know how to encourage innovation?
 If your answer to any of these three questions is not a resounding “yes” then this workshop will be a step in the right direction.

 Broken into four modules the three-and-a-half-hour session: Defines innovation, its types and sources.
 Employs a diagnostic to analyse and discuss your organisation’s innovative characteristics.
 Employs a further diagnostic to consider individual manager’s innovative behaviour.
 Conducts a final facilitated forum on further issues that hinder your organisation from becoming truly innovative.